Authentication Guide

 These are names in the delegated database's auth settings that point to public keys:

-This creates an entry in Alice's database auth settings:
+This updates the entry in Alice's database auth settings:

 Using Delegated Keys